avernois/reveal-shuffle-plugin/readme.md

 If you want to reshuffle, just reload the page.
 * The first page (landing page) will always the first page of your deck.
 It is not included in the shuffling.
 * This plugin is known to work with master branch as of 2015/10/06.
 It may, or may not, work with previous or future versions :)
-* I'm not sure about the `async: true` in the setup.
-Don't really know what it does.

 ## Known issues